 - Reside in one of the 48 contiguous United States

-- Have an official, written/typed letter from your current physician, specifically stating your need for an “Emotional Support Animal” (a sample letter can be provided directly to the physician provided by us if necessary)
+- Have an official, written/typed letter from your current physician, specifically stating your need for an “Emotional Support Animal” (a sample letter from us can be provided directly to the physician if necessary)

 - Have no felony convictions, history of violence, or protection orders

 - Have no more than two dogs at the residence